-Amount of food wasted per year
+Amount of food wasted per year in tons

 Annual economic cost of food waste

-Number of people who could be fed by food that’s wasted
+People who could be fed by food that’s wasted

 Discarded dinner scraps account for a hefty share of food waste, but there are other sources too.
 Some food spoils before farmers can harvest it, while other food goes bad en route from farm to store.
 In many cases, food rots on supermarket shelves.